Arakan

 Arakan Division was a part of British India and later fell under British rule in Burma.
 During the 19th and early 20th centuries, Arakan was one of the world’s leading rice exporters.
 During World War II, several Arakan Campaigns were conducted by Allied forces against the Japanese as part of the Burma Campaign.
 After Burma became independent in 1948, Arakan saw a movement for autonomy.
 Human rights deteriorated in the country after the 1962 Burmese coup d'état.
 In 1974, a discriminatory citizenship law was enacted.
 In 1982, most Arakanese Muslims were stripped of citizenship.
 A segregated system of citizenship was introduced by Burma's military rulers.
 Both Arakanese Buddhists and Muslims experienced growing nationalism, including hopes for self-rule.
 The region was the site of the Rohingya genocide in 2016 and 2017.

 Etymology

-According to Arthur Purves Phayre, a report by the Royal Geographical Society in November 1882 included a paper by one Colonel Yule who discussed the oldest records of a sea route to China from the Middle East.
+According to Arthur Purves Phayre, a report by the Royal Geographical Society in November 1882 included a drafted paper by one Colonel Yule who discussed the oldest records of a sea route to China from the Middle East.
 Yule identified Arakan with the country of "Argyre" which means The Land of Silver or Silverland mentioned by the Greco-Roman geographer Claudius Ptolemy.